MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-set-up-bin-types.md

 ---
-title: How to Set Up Bin Types | Microsoft Docs
+title: How to Set Up Bin Types
-description: You can direct the flow of items through bins that you have defined for particular warehouse activities.
-You give each bin its basic flow activities, and thereby define the way the way a bin is used, by assigning it a bin type.
+description: Assign types and basic flow activities to bins and, in doing so, define the way the bins are used for particular warehouse activities.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual